Fake JSON Server as an IoT Backend

 RuuviTag Python package Installation Guide

-Execute Python script
+Execute Python Script

 IP address of PC with Fake JSON Server is 192.168.2.22.